Shadreck Biemba

 Mzansi Shadrack Biemba (4 January 1965 – 8 May 2010) was a Zambian professional football player and coach.

 Career

 Playing career

 Biemba, who played as a goalkeeper, played club football in South Africa for AmaZulu, having previously played for Bloemfontein Celtic.

 Biemba also represented the Zambian national side, making 12 appearances between 1990 and 1994.

 Coaching career

-Biemba later becoming a goalkeeping coach with South African club side Moroka Swallows, active in that position between 2006 and 2010.
+Biemba later became a goalkeeping coach with the South African club side Moroka Swallows, active in that position between 2006 and 2010.

 Death

 Biemba died of cancer on 8 May 2010 at the age of 45.